microsoft/MPPC23-Power-Apps/lab1/README.md

 - Connecting to the Power Platform using the Power Platform Command-Line Interface (CLI)
 - Creating developer environments
 - Switch between environments with the Power Platform CLI
+- Deploy the pipelines solution to your Prod environment
 - Enabling Dataverse settings

 ## Task 1: Create a new browser profile (Microsoft Edge)